-Additionally, PSEG and Ørsted each owns 50% of Garden State Offshore Energy LLC (GSOE) which holds rights to an offshore wind lease area just south of New Jersey.
+Additionally, PSEG and Ørsted each owns 50% of Garden State Offshore Energy LLC (GSOE) which holds rights.
+We also continue to evaluate regulated transmission opportunities to support offshore wind lease area just south of development in the New Jersey.
 PSEG is evaluating its options for the potential sale of its interest in GSOE.

-In April 2023, the BPU issued an order requesting that PJM conduct a second public policy transmission solicitation process utilizing the State Agreement Approach for transmission projects to support New Jersey's expanded offshore wind goal.
+Jersey area.
+In April 2023, the BPU issued an order requesting that PJM conduct a second public policy transmission solicitation process utilizing the State Agreement Approach (SAA2) for transmission projects to support New Jersey's expanded offshore wind goal.
 This goal, announced in a September 2022 executive order issued by Governor Murphy, is to develop an additional 3.5 gigawatts (GWs) of offshore wind generation, to bring New Jersey's overall goal to 11 GWs.
 The solicitation will seek to procure both onshore and offshore transmission solutions.
 PJM stated that the solicitation process is tentatively expected to commence in 2024.